 There are certain drawbacks of Net Book Value.

 From the growth perspective of a company, it is not a good indicator.
-As the NBV used for valuation of a company can be lower than the earning potential of the company.
+As the NBV used for the valuation of a company can be lower than the company’s earning potential.

 There can be a miscalculation of the NBV of the asset.
 There are several compliances with laws and standards applicable to determine the book value.
 So, sometimes it is difficult to derive the book value, and using it for base calculation may lead to a wrong decision.

-Net asset value or NBV is the written down value of the asset, i.e. the original cost of the asset less cumulative depreciation for the same.
+Net asset value or NBV is the written down value of the asset, i.e., the original cost of the asset less cumulative depreciation for the same.
 In other words, it is the net asset value or net carrying amount of the asset.
-The investor primarily refers to the net book value of the assets of the company for valuation purpose.
+The investor primarily refers to the net book value of the assets of the company for valuation purposes.